Azure/Azure-Sentinel/Playbooks/AS-Slack-Integration/README.md

 * **Playbook Name**: This can be left as “AS-Slack-Integration” or you may change it.

 * **OAuth Token**: Enter the value of the Slack OAuth Token created from the first section.

+* **Channel Id**: Enter the value of the Slack channel id noted from the first section.

 Towards the bottom, click on “**Review + create**”.